Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-\begin{theorem}[Krengel, Kuntz, '74] Let $X$ be a Borel $G$-space and let $\mu$ be a quasi-invariant Borel probability measure on $X$ (i.e. $G$ preserves the $\mu$-null sets).
-If there is no invariant Borel probability measure absolutely continuous with respect to $\mu$, then $X$ admits a $2$-generator modulo $\mu$-NULL. \end{theorem}
+\begin{theorem}[Krengel--Kuntz \cite{Krengel,Kuntz}] Let $(X,\mu)$ be a standard probability space equipped with a nonsingular\footnote{An action is \emph{nonsingular} if it preserves the $\mu$-null sets.} Borel action of $G$.
+If there is no invariant Borel probability measure absolutely continuous with respect to $\mu$, then $X$ admits a $2$-generator modulo $\mu$-$\NULL$. \end{theorem}

-The proof uses a version of the Hajian-Kakutani-It\^{o} theorem (see \cite{HK} and \cite{HI}), which states that the hypothesis of the Krengel-Kuntz theorem is equivalent to the existence of a weakly wandering set (see Definition \ref{defn of weakly wandering set}) of positive measure.
-We show in Section \ref{section_weakly wandering sets} that having a weakly wandering (or even just \textit{locally} weakly wandering) set of full saturation implies the existence of finite generators in the Borel context (Theorem \ref{ww implies finite generators}).
+The proof of this uses a version of the Hajian--Kakutani--It\^{o} theorem (see \labelcref{st:HKI_theorem} below), which states that the hypothesis of the Krengel--Kuntz theorem is equivalent to the existence of a weakly wandering Borel set (see \cref{defn of weakly wandering set}) of arbitrarily large $\mu$-measure\footnote{Here, by arbitrarily large we mean arbitrarily close to $1$.}.
+However, as explained below in \cref{subsection:traveling/ww_vs_fin-gen}, the analogues of the Hajian--Kakutani--It\^{o} theorem fail in the Borel and Baire category settings.
+Therefore, other means needed to be used to obtain the results of the current paper.

-However, it was shown by Eigen-Hajian-Nadkarni in \cite{EHN} that the analogue of the Hajian-Kakutani-It\^{o} theorem fails in the Borel context.
-In Section \ref{section_non-existence of lww}, we strengthen this result by showing that it fails even in the context of Baire category (Corollary \ref{failure of having lww mod meager}).
-This result is a consequence of a criterion for non-existence of non-meager weakly wandering sets (Theorem \ref{syndetic open sets => no ww set}), and it implies a negative answer to the following question asked in \cite{EHN} (question (ii) on page 9):

-\begin{question}[(Eigen-Hajian-Nadkarni, '93)] Let $X$ be a Borel $\Z$-space.
-If $X$ does not admit an invariant probability measure, is there a countably generated (by Borel sets) partition of $X$ into invariant sets, each of which admits a weakly wandering set of full saturation? \end{question}

-Ben Miller pointed out to us that a negative answer to this question could also be inferred from Propositions 3.6 and 3.7 of his PhD thesis (see \cite{Miller}).
-However, the implication is indirect and these propositions do not provide a criterion for non-existence of weakly wandering sets.